openspending/fiscal-data-package/spec/index.md

 The logical model has some key concepts:

-* Amount (money): fundamentally fiscal information relates to amounts of money.
+* Amount (money): fiscal information fundamentally relates to amounts of money.
-  * Key subconcept are things like: currency, units of account vs nominal (i.e. deflated or purchasing power parity values vs nominal values)
-* Date / Time: most financial transactions have a date or time associated
+  * Key subconcepts are things like: currency, units of account vs nominal (i.e. deflated or purchasing power parity values vs nominal values)* Date / Time: most financial transactions have a date or time associated
 * Description(s): fiscal information frequently has some kind of description or summary
 * Entities who spend or receive monies: entities, whether individuals or organizations, are the spenders or receivers of money.
   * Payor: the entity expending money